AllenPiaoHong/AllenPiao/_pages/cv.md

 Education
 ======
 * B.Eng. in Electrical Engineering, South China University Of Technology, 2017-2019
-* B.S. in Fintech (Financial Computer Science Elite Class, 33/6300), South China University Of Technology, 2019-2021
+* B.S. in Fintech (Financial Computer Science Elite Class, 0.5% selected from whole schools), South China University Of Technology, 2019-2021
 * Short-Term study in Software Engineering, Illinois Institute of Technology，2021
 * Mphil. in Electronic And Computer Engineering, HongKong University Of Science And Technology, 2023 (expected)